Get Set for Innovative New Music!

 Southern Exposure was awarded a 2007 Chamber Music America / ASCAP Award for Adventurous Programming in its 2005-2006 season.

 These free concerts are often standing room only and early arrival is suggested for seating.
-For a donation of $100 or more, patrons may reserve one seat for the entire Southern Exposure season.
+For a donation of $150 or more, you can reserve one seat for the entire Southern Exposure season.
+Donate online.

 Groups and artists of international repute who have made their Columbia and South Carolina premiere performances in a Southern Exposure concert include: